 Read Full Transcript:

-Hi and welcome to Electric Car Loans Weekly EV News Brief, Im Paige Estritori, and its Sunday 10 May 2026.
+Hello and welcome to Electric Car Loans Weekly EV News Brief, Im Paige Estritori, and its 8 June 2026.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.